Andromoda/Pygmalion/README.md

 Supports `Android 5.0 - Android 15` devices with `x86`, `x86_64`, `arm32`, and `arm64` architectures.

-## Disclaimer
+> [!CAUTION]
-I and the contributors take no responsibility for any problems caused by the using of this library in your projects.
+> I and the contributors take no responsibility for any problems caused by the using of this library
+> in your projects.
-Also this project is in alpha version because **I can't guarantee backward compatibility support with future updates**.
+> Also this project is in alpha version because **I can't guarantee backward compatibility support with
+> future updates**.

 ## Motivation
 Initially this project was my weird idea to customize android apps without `root`, `xposed`, etc. and I didn't plan to